hywelandrews/hywelandrews.github.io/_texts/2024-03-03-freebsd-for-your-laptop.md

 drm.i915.intel_iommu_enabled="1"
 ```

 The final aspect of power saving lies with the embedded usb devices, although from experimentation it seems there is no effect from setting some of the onboard usb devices into power saving mode.
-To find your usb devices run `doas usbconfig list`, you can find their current power usage listed at the end and their current `pwr` mode.
-To change the power mode of for example the Integrated Camera we can run `doas usbconfig -d ugen0.3 power_save` but notice that even after the mode is changed its power consumption remains the same.
+To find your usb devices run `usbconfig list`, you can find their current power usage listed at the end and their current `pwr` mode.
+To change the power mode of for example the Integrated Camera we can run `usbconfig -d ugen0.3 power_save` but notice that even after the mode is changed its power consumption remains the same.
 This may be due to the hub already switching to power saving mode although I'm not sure how to confirm.

 ----